This is one of my latest creations a genuine find right out of North Africa just as a US vet would have brought home in his duffle bag.

 The inside liner is an aged reproduction and heavily darkened just like most DAK originals are whereby the heat and pouring sweat speeded up the chemical reactions between the soldiers protein molecules and the tanins used to cure the leather.
 The chinstrap is 1941 dated and an aged reproduction.
 I think it turned out quite well actually!!!!

 This one is sold however since I did the restoration myself I can easily duplicate another for you.
-Please call, text or email me if interested.
+Please call, text or email me if interested and I can let you know which ORIGINAL German helmet shells I have available.

 Email Us: email@example.com